Tips for Baby Boomers to Avoid Alcohol and Drug Abuse On New Years Holiday.

 People in recovery must plan what they need to successfully negotiate these times of high stress.

-Some tips on ways to avoid alcohol and drug abuse over July 4th Holiday.
+Some tips on ways to avoid alcohol and drug abuse over the New Years Holiday.

 • People who plan to stay sober do just that, stay sober, because they planned their day around that outcome.
 Try it, you will find it very helpful in staying on course.

 • Thoughts that relapse leaning should be shared with as many people as possible who have a vested interest in your staying sober.
 The more people you tell who care and understand recovery the less likely you are to use.
 Transparency is the great killer of cravings!

 • Stop focusing on you and try to help someone else.
 Nothing will empower you to remain clean and sober than the act of getting into some form of service to others and letting go of you.
 I think you will also find it refreshing.

 • Make a list of what you have to be grateful for as opposed to focusing on what you don’t have.
 This perspective also will underscore you’re seeing a reason to fight one more day for sobriety.